dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 * Avoid If-Else desgin.
 * Blocks should not overlap or contain each other.

-### Each section of the system
+### Each Section of the System

+* If some background knowledge is needed to understand the design, use one section (subsection) to explain the background briefly, because your readers need this.
+This background knowledge can be an existing technology or system.
 * The main point and relation of the following **subsections** should be sketched before starting subsections.
-* If some background knowledge is needed to understand the design, use one section (subsection) to explain the background briefly, because your readers need this.
 * You should use the **first sentence** of each section to show the **function** of the module briefly.
+* For a hardware system, each hardware component can be presented in a subsection.
+* Keep in mind that you are not telling a story, you do not need to following the timeline, just focus the important parts.
+* You can view each section as an individual paper, where you clarify the problem, motivation, challenge and solution.
+* You should also view the section in a reader's view who is unfamiliar with your design.
+What's the things they want to know and what's the things they are interested in?
+Explain to them first.
+* Also keep in mind, each subsection should have some inner logical relations.
+* If some existing methods (Boositng, Random Forest) are used in your work, it's OK but you have to clarify why this method is used here.
+While of course, a borrowed method cannot be the core innovation of your work, then you must clarify you core innovation and contribution.

 ## Implementation

 * Platform or Deployment (better with real photos)
+* Can be an individual section or a subsection in Evaluation

 ## Evaluation